10: Lieutenant General Henry Everett Emerson

 Colonel Hackworth actually had the push to become a general, but he was frustrated with Army leadership and decided to not attend War College.

 Hackworth lied when he was 14 and joined the Merchant Marines toward the end of World War II, so essentially we could say he was involved in that war.
 He also lied to get in the Army, as he was still under age.

 Colonel Hackworth received numerous awards for his service in both Korea and Vietnam.
 After his retirement from the Army, he became a highly controversial personality.
 He was an investigative journalist, and it was due to one of his claims of mis-wearing military awards that it is believed Admiral Mike Boorda committed suicide.

 Colonel Hackworth earned a plethora of awards including 2 Combat Infantryman Badges, 2 Distinguished Service Crosses, 10 Silver Stars, 4 Legion of Merits, 8 Bronze Stars, 8 Purple Hearts, and many more.

-It really shouldn’t be a surprise that the great 5 star General also is the most decorated Army Soldier of all time.
+It really shouldn’t be a surprise that the great 5 star General made our list as one of the most decorated Soldiers of all time.